jamesshore/ergotest/docs/automation_api.md

 > **Warning:** It's typically better to call [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).

-Import the modules in `modulePaths` in the current process and run them as a single test suite.
-Requires each module to export a `TestSuite`.
+Import the modules in _modulePaths_ in the current process and run them as a single test suite.
+Requires each module to `export default describe(...)`.
 (See the [test API](test_api.md) for details.)
-The `modulePaths` must be absolute paths.
+The _modulePaths_ must be absolute paths.

 The modules will *not* be reloaded if they have been loaded before, even if they have changed.
 As a result, this method is only suitable for automation that exits back to the command line after running the tests.

 Does *not* detect infinite loops or uncaught exceptions.

-If any of the `modulePaths` fail to load, the remaining modules will still run.
+If any of the _modulePaths_ fail to load, the remaining modules will still run.
 The failed modules will have a corresponding test failure in the test results.

 > **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

-Use `options` to provide configuration data to the tests and otherwise customize your test run.
+Use [options](#testoptions) to provide configuration data to the tests and otherwise customize your test run.

 [Back to top](#automation-api)